servetti-polito/neubot/doc/neubot.1.rst

   Don't use this API to shut down Neubot on MacOS, use the ``neubot stop`` command instead.
-For this API has effect on the unprivileged Neubot process only, and the privileged process will respawn it, once it notices it died.
+For this API has effect on the unprivileged Neubot process only, and the privileged process will respawn the unprivileged process, once it notices it died.

 **/api/index**
   This API redirects (using ``302 Found`` and ``Location``) the